Bumboobee/macieuls_coffee_shop/README.md

 The development process for this project involved utilizing React and its various libraries and dependencies.
 The website offers a responsive layout and a relaxing vibe, with a visually appealing color scheme.

-## Check It Out!

-To experience Macieul's Coffee Shop, visit the [website](https://macieuls-coffee.netlify.app/](https://macieuls-coffee.netlify.app/)) and explore our menu, place orders, and enjoy the coffee shop experience.

 ## Endpoints

 | Endpoint                                         | Description                                     |